-California is known for its celebrated dining and celebrity chef scene and Monterey is no exception.
+California is known for its celebrated dining and celebrity chef scene.
 An abundance of locally procured ingredients and a year-round growing season set the stage for truly unforgettable gastronomic experiences made fresh with homegrown produce.
 With a farmer’s market almost every day of the week and twice some days, fresh veggies are always nearby.
-Monterey County is also the epicenter of the sustainable seafood movement.
-Local restaurants like Passionfish, The Fish Hopper and Old Fisherman's Grotto have committed to educating their staff about ecologically conscious seafood choices and removed all the ones labeled “avoid” from their menus to satisfy diners in more ways than one.
+Monterey County is the epicenter of the sustainable seafood movement and plenty of local restaurants have committed to educating their staff about ecologically conscious seafood choices and removed all the ones labeled “avoid” from their menus to satisfy diners.

 Artichokes: Nearly two-thirds of the world's artichokes are grown in Monterey County.
 As the "Artichoke Center of the World," Monterey County hosts the annual Artichoke Festival in Castroville held towards the end of May.

 Mixed Greens: Salinas Valley isn’t called the “Salad Bowl of the World” for nothing.
-Approximately 80% of the nation’s lettuce is grown in Monterey County.
-Iceberg, spinach, leaf lettuce and other varieties are available at local farmers’ markets and eateries and are the freshest greens found anywhere.
+Approximately 80% of the nation’s lettuce is grown here and the iceberg, spinach, leaf lettuce, and other varieties are available at local farmers’ markets are the freshest greens found anywhere.

 Abalone: At one time, abalone grew to dinner plate size and were as common as clams.
 Now, Monterey County's two abalone farms produce some of the only fresh, ocean-reared abalone in the U.S. This uncommon shellfish is pricey, but deliciously succulent and a must try for seafood lovers.